Lothrazar/Cyclic/.github/README.md

 # Contributions

 - To help with an Issue, please check the Issues tab (and submit a different Pull Request per issue if possible)
-- Language files are also welcome via Pull Request, currently suppored are the following https://github.com/Lothrazar/Cyclic/tree/trunk/1.16/src/main/resources/assets/cyclic/lang
+- Language files are also welcome via Pull Request, currently supported are the following https://github.com/Lothrazar/Cyclic/tree/trunk/1.16/src/main/resources/assets/cyclic/lang

 # APIs and Optional Dependencies